 Gone are the days of thin vinyl that punctures at the slightest touch.
 Today's inflatable kayaks use military-grade materials originally developed for rescue boats and whitewater rafts.

 Hypalon represents the gold standard for durability.
 Originally developed by DuPont, this synthetic rubber resists UV rays, chemicals, and extreme temperatures better than any other kayaking material.
-It's the same stuff used in military combat boats.
+It's the same stuff used in military combat boats and professional-grade inflatables.

 Nitrilon combines the benefits of both materials, offering superior air retention and environmental resistance.
 This newer material is gaining popularity among serious paddlers who want maximum longevity.